-In this course we will look at great writing, good writing and terrible writing, and will consider what makes it so.
-We will talk about the obstacles to good writing in the organisations for which the participants work.
-The course should help them recognise the traps to avoid and the habits to abandon.
-Participants will also look at the mechanics of writing: what makes for effective writing, writing that engages an audience, writing that communicates, that sinks in.
-They will have the chance to think about the possibilities of language and writing, including the possibility of enjoying it.
+In this course we look at great writing, good writing and terrible writing, and consider what makes it so.
+We talk about the obstacles to good writing in the organisations where you work.
+The course helps you recognise the traps to avoid and the habits to abandon.
+We also look at the mechanics of writing: what makes for effective writing, writing that engages an audience, writing that communicates and sinks in.
+You have the chance to think about the possibilities of language and writing, including the possibility of enjoying it.

-The Context of Writing.
-We discuss the problems they face in their work.
-Many organizations, and many executives and politicians are as if addicted to jargon, ‘messaging’ and obfuscation.
-How can writers gently lead them towards plainer and more engaging English?
-Much of their writing concerns humdrum subjects.
-How can they breathe life into it?
-Often they’re confronted with questions for which there are no clear answers.
+The context of writing.
+We discuss the problems you face in your work.
+Many organisations, and many executives and politicians seem addicted to jargon, ‘messaging’ and obfuscation.
+How can you gently lead them towards plainer and more engaging English?
+Much of your writing may concern humdrum subjects.
+How can you breathe life into it?
+Often you may be confronted with questions for which there are no clear answers.
 The task is sometimes delicate, the problem intractable.
-How are they to find the right words?
+How can you find the right words?

 Dr Don Watson